-Additionally, in each alternative set, we uniformly-at-random sample 6 patents from all of the patents that were not chosen.\footnote{This procedure is often called `negative sampling' \cite{Train_Discrete_Book}.
-See \cite{overgoor2020} for a recent discussion of negative sampling for relational social data.} This reduces the size of the alternative set to 7, as there are 6 patents that are not cited and $1$ patent that is cited. {We do this sampling because of computational constraints, rather than because of any belief that this sampling satisfies any realistic assumption.
-This sampling reduces the size of the data very substantially.} However, as shown in \cite{McFadden_Uniform_Conditioning_Property} and employed in Overgoor \emph{et al.} \cite{DiscreteChoice}, as long as the sampling method satisfies the property of uniform conditioning\footnote{{Uniform conditioning is satisfied when the choice set consists of the chosen alternative and one or more other randomly selected alternatives \cite{McFadden_Uniform_Conditioning_Property}}} (which is true of sampling uniformly at random), the estimates are still statistically consistent.
+In each alternative set, we uniformly-at-random sample 6 patents from all of the patents that were not chosen.\footnote{This procedure is often called `negative sampling' \cite{Train_Discrete_Book}.
+See \cite{overgoor2020} for a recent discussion of negative sampling for relational social data.} This reduces the size of the alternative set to 7, as there are 6 patents that are not cited and $1$ patent that is cited.
+We do this sampling because of computational constraints, rather than because of any belief that this sampling satisfies any realistic assumption.
+This sampling reduces the size of the data very substantially.
+As was shown in \cite{McFadden_Uniform_Conditioning_Property} and employed in Overgoor \emph{et al.} \cite{DiscreteChoice}, as long as a sampling method satisfies the property of uniform conditioning\footnote{{Uniform conditioning is satisfied when the choice set consists of the chosen alternative and one or more other randomly selected alternatives \cite{McFadden_Uniform_Conditioning_Property}.}} (which is true of sampling uniformly at random), one still obtains estimates that are statistically consistent.
 In Section \ref{subsec:CiteRobustness}, we analyze the robustness of our results to different sampling methods.